Mark-AIICT/CAD-2/Documents/EverydaySetup.md

 12. Installs Notepad++
 13. Removes out-of-date Lab files and lab instructions.
 14. Adds the latest version of Lab files to the desktop.
+15. Unpins Microsoft Edge from the task bar.
 15. Reboots.